AR banner

 Location: Pont-du-Fahs

-Pilot: F/O. Robert John Heugh Drummond 119720 RAFVR Age 29.
-Killed
+Pilot: Fg Off.
+Robert John Heugh Drummond 119720 RAFVR Age 29.
+KiA (1)

 REASON FOR LOSS:

 Taking off at 14:45 hrs to carry out a strafing run on two gun posts and roads north of Pont-du-Fahs.
+Fg Off.
+Drummond's Spitfire was shot down and he was KiA.

-Attached to RAF as a pilot under training in late 1941.
+Attached to the RAF as a pilot under training in late 1941.
 No. 5 Service Flying Training School and pilot badge awarded on the 11th December 1941.
 Transferred to the RAFVR and commissioned on the 14th of March 1942.
 Joined 26 squadron flying the Mustang on the 20th May 1942.
 171 squadron on the 14th of June 1942 flying the Tomahawk and Mustang.
 To HQ 35 Wing on the 31st October 1942.
 To Algeria via Gibraltar and 152 squadron on the 12th of December flying the Spitfire.

 A letter from Brian Doyle regarding the final moments of Heugh Drummond.
 (Sent to us from Diana O’Brien - niece of the pilot)